This command is used in order to read and reset the Redis slow queries log.

 The slow log is accumulated in memory, so no file is written with information about the slow command executions.
 This makes the slow log remarkably fast at the point that you can enable the logging of all the commands (setting the slowlog-log-slower-than config parameter to zero) with minor performance hit.

 To read the slow log the SLOWLOG GET command is used, that returns every entry in the slow log.
 It is possible to return only the N most recent entries passing an additional argument to the command (for instance SLOWLOG GET 10).
+The default requested length is 10 (when the argument is omitted).
+It's possible to pass -1 to get the entire slowlog.

 Note that you need a recent version of redis-cli in order to read the slow log output, since it uses some features of the protocol that were not formerly implemented in redis-cli (deeply nested multi bulk replies).